juju/juju-gui-charm/HACKING.md

 This command will bootstrap the default Juju environment specified in your `~/.juju/environments.yaml`.

-Functional tests will deploy, by default, the latest stable release of Juju GUI.
+Functional tests deploy, by default, the latest stable release of Juju GUI.
 However, it is possible to provide a different Juju GUI source by setting the environment variable `JUJU_GUI_SOURCE` while running tests, e.g.:

     JUJU_GUI_SOURCE=lp:mybranch JUJU_REPOSITORY=/path/to/charm/repo \
         ~/bin/jitsu test juju-gui ...